aletje/Data-Lake-with-Spark/README.md

 # Project Summary
-- Launched a new AWS EMR cluster with Spark preinstalled
+- Launched an AWS EMR cluster with Spark preinstalled
+- Created an ETL pipeline with PySpark
-- Created 1 fact and 4 dimension tables stored as parquet files in s3
+- Created 1 fact and 4 dimension tables stored as parquet files in S3
-- Created an ETL pipeline that
-    - Extracts data from S3
-    - Transforms the data into analytics tables using Spark
-    - Loads them back into S3 as parquet files

 #### ETL pipeline
 The ETL pipeline `etl.py` uses Python (PySpark) and Spark SQL: